bailey-lab/msmt_dr_longitudinal_21-23/calculate_intervals/README.md

 steps of the pipeline, specifically the year_cov_alt_output/prevalence_summary.tsv files found in the AA_table_visualization folder.
-The outputs are prevalence tables that also contain confidence intervals, and are stored in confidence_interval_outputs.
+The outputs are prevalence tables that also contain confidence intervals, and are stored in confidence_interval_outputs_exact_95p_avgs.
 Also outputs an aggregated table across years for candidate and validated k13 mutations, and a similar aggregated table for known drug resistance mutations.
 Finally, there is a very hacky (and manual) script (scripts/mdr1_confints.py)